The institution code for Brown University is 3094. There is no separate department/program code.

 The deadline is December 1 each year.

-Yes, but only to US citizens or permanent residents who can demonstrate either financial need or participation in certain specialized programs listed on the fee waiver application.
+Yes.
+However, you must demonstrate either financial need or participation in certain specialized programs listed on the fee waiver application.
 The application can be found on the Graduate School website at: https://www.brown.edu/academics/gradschool/application-fee-waivers.
 Note: to be considered for a fee waiver, the student's graduate program application must be submitted at least 14 days prior to the regular application deadline.

 No. You may submit a copy of your transcript.
 We only require official transcripts from applicants who have been accepted into the program.